zeroharbor/detux-api/README.md

 # detux-api
 Library to interact with the Detux.org Linux sandbox API written in Python.
 The author and this project is not affiliated with Detux.org in any way.

+**July 22nd Update:** This project is undergoing a rehaul and the current master branch may not work as explained below.
+We are working on this now and should have the next release ready within 1-2 weeks

 ## Features
 - Search Detux.org by
     - Individual hash